Fluidized bed reactor: History and current uses

+Advantages of a fluidized bed reactor design include compatibility with continuous production and uniform mixing and temperature, compared with packed beds.
+However, fluidized beds are often larger and more energy-intensive than other reactor designs, and are susceptible to particle entrainment or wear of the internal surfaces due to the suspended solid.
+Pressure-loss scenarios, in which fluid pressure drops, may lead to bed collapse and potentially dangerous consequences, such as thermal runaway in an exothermic reaction.

 Current research and trends

 Due to the advantages of fluidized bed reactors, a large amount of research is devoted to this technology.
 Most current research aims to quantify and explain the behavior of the phase interactions in the bed.
 Specific research topics include particle size distributions, various transfer coefficients, phase interactions, velocity and pressure effects, and computer modeling.
 The aim of this research is to produce more accurate models of the inner movements and phenomena of the bed.
 This will enable chemical engineers to design better, more efficient reactors that may effectively deal with the current disadvantages of the technology and expand the range of FBR use.